 - Some families deliver cookies to the brothers or invite their chapters’ leadership to dinner.

-As the leadership of each fraternity changes from year to year, so too, do issues and activities.
-As a resource, each fraternity’s Highlands family will be available year after year.
+As the leadership of each Greek letter organization changes from year to year, so too, do issues and activities.
+As a resource, each N2N resident partner will be available year after year.
+Hopefully, this continuity is beneficial to our entire neighborhood.